Assessment, Diagnosis, Therapy, Advocacy

-A Learning Disability is a medical diagnosis, which may mean you are eligible for school-related supports, depending on the severity.
+A Learning Disability is a medical diagnosis, which may mean you are eligible for school- or college-related supports, depending on the severity.
 There are different kinds of Learning Disabilities, although there is a lot of overlap.
 If you have dyslexia (a reading disability), that can affect math too, such as word problems.
 A learning disability in math may mean you also have trouble with telling time, reading maps, and understanding left/right.
 A Non-Verbal Learning Disorder (NVLD) can mean that you have trouble understanding communication that isn't verbal, such as reading facial expressions, body language, and other social cues.
 Some individuals who have trouble completing work on time may have difficulties with executive functions (prioritizing, organizing), or with processing speed.
-A proper assessment can figure out your unique learning style so that school or work can be more successful and less frustrating.
+Some people feel strongly that their learning style is not a disability, but a difference.
+Whether we see learning as a difference or a disability, a proper assessment can figure out your unique learning style so that school or work can be more successful and less frustrating.

 "Can't" Pay Attention

 People with ADD and ADHD are often extra creative, out-of-the-box thinkers who can focus intensely on their passion (video games, art, science, fixing cars, or...?).
 Their minds can jump ahead several steps and maybe even think up a great invention, while everyone else is still on problem #1.
 They are paying attention - just not to what other people think is important.
 These can be great qualities in entrepreneurs and inventors, but not so much for the student trying to graduate and the employee who needs to pay the rent.
 We can nurture creativity while helping people to be successful through supportive interventions, therapy, and sometimes medication through their physician.
 But how do you know if it's ADD / ADHD or something else?
 Click right for more.